tomash/spree-pp-website-standard/README.md

     :sandbox_url     # paypal url in sandbox mode, default https://www.sandbox.paypal.com/cgi-bin/webscr
     :paypal_url      # paypal url in production, default https://www.paypal.com/cgi-bin/webscr
-    :populate_address # (true/false) pre-populate fields of billing address based on spree order data :encrypted       # (true/false) use encrypted shopping cart (and IPN -- TODO) :cert_id         # id of certificate used to encrypted stuff
+    :populate_address # (true/false) pre-populate fields of billing address based on spree order data :encryption      # (true/false) use encrypted shopping cart :cert_id         # id of certificate used to encrypted stuff :ipn_secret      # secret string for authorizing IPN

 Only the first three ones need to be set up in order to get running.

+The last three are required for secure, encrypted operation (see below).

 ## Encryption / Security

 Spree::Paypal::Config[:encrypted] must be set to true.
-Spree::Paypal::Config[:cert_id] must be set to true.
+Spree::Paypal::Config[:cert_id] must be set to a valid certificate id.
+Spree::Paypal::Config[:ipn_secret] must be set to a string considered secret.
 Application must have a Rails.root/certs directory with following files:

     app_cert.pem # application certificate